 The griffin was looked on as a protector from evil in the ancient Persian empire.
 Later, it has fairly often been depicted with the head of an eagle, the body of a lion, and the wings of a dragon.
 In architectural decoration the griffin is usually a four-footed beast with wings and the head of a leopard or tiger with horns, or with the head and beak of an eagle.
 There are other uses of griffins as symbols too.
 So there is room for variation.
 We can use this and combine animals according to the scheme and see what libido-outlets could suit us, remembering "The head comes first" . . .

-The example, Libra 21, gives the quite griffin-like combination of Horse over Tiger, Chinese way - equalling a "scaly" head uniting the bodies of twins, indicating there can be much to weigh and consider.
-That is also the case if a horse's head and neck are on a tiger's body and desires and blunt taming of the tiger is not an option, but flourishing -
+The example, Libra 21, gives the griffin-like combination of Horse torso (Libra) over Tiger belly (Gemini) (and with a tiger rear (Libra legs) also).
+So there can be much to weigh and consider (Libra) and communicate (Gemini), and bulwark with (something of Gemini).
+A tiger's body and wishes (body) and blunt taming of the tiger is not an option, but flourishing is -

-As I see it, the various animals of such stylised representations indicate nature-allied sides to the unfoldment of each sign.
+The various animals of such stylised representations are linked to various natural id-sides to the unfoldment.
 The "Horse-headed tiger" seems to call for some thinking to sort out which natural and libidous outlets are confirmed by key sides to nature's unfoldments and the stylised and dominant shapes and behaviours of the animals.
-Haphazard allotments of animals to the signs will not do.
+Haphazard allotments of animals to the signs will not do at length.
 And this survey of main symbols serve as a check on any statement purported to be valid for each and every sign and dwad.
 [More correspondence thinking]

 After some work you have a package of tentative words that may or may not be stringed (sorted and arranged in order) to serve you into old age.
 Such an art depend on smartness also.

 There is a great need to get the various tenets of such structuralist thinking confirmed too.
-Till then, what is presented here is to be taken as just entertainment.
+Till then -